-During the year, the Qatar Commercial law number 11 of 2015 has been amended by Law number 8 of 2021.
-The management has assessed the compliance of the Company and the required changes to the Article of the Association will be amended in the upcoming Extraordinary General Assembly Meeting.
+During 2021, the Qatar Commercial law number 11 of 2015 has been amended by Law number 8 of 2021.
+The management assessed the compliance of the Company and the required changes to the Article of the Association was amended in the Extraordinary General Assembly Meeting held on 8 March 2022.